nikkola01/bede-llm-workflows/docs/container_setup.md

 ---

-### Step 2 — Navigate to the directory containing the build script
+### 2 - Navigate to the directory containing the build script

 For example: